palantus/entitystorage/README.md

 Relations can be searched using "rel:entity=relationname" where "=relationname" is optional.
 It will find all entities which has a relation to the entity with the given (optional) relation name.
 Reverse relations (ie. find entities which the chosen entity has relations to), can be searched for using "relrev:entity=relationname".

-If you want to search for a word in a property, you can use "prop:myprop=~app".
+If you want to search for a string in a property, you can use "prop:myprop~app".

+If you want to search for a range, you can use "prop:myprop<123" and "prop:myprop>123".

 ## Stepping through relations